ugorjiizu/Spacenet-2-Paris-Building-Detection/README.md

 This project showcases the effectiveness of convolutional neural networks (CNNs) in the domain of satellite imagery analysis and provides a robust framework for future research and development in building detection.

+You can either run this on the kaggle environment, where you just need to follow both notebooks or folow the instructions below

 ## Installation Instructions

 To create and run the building detection model, we provide two Jupyter notebooks for your convenience: